ktjkc/reflextrust/paper/reflextrust-core.md

 ---
 ### Appendix F: Trust Flag Semantics

-**Trust Signals** are dynamic behavioral signals derived from the interaction between the **Evaluative Layer** and the **Modulation Layer** in ReflexTrust.

-They represent **context-sensitive imperatives** — ethical or structural needs that shape how the system responds in real time.

-Unlike hardcoded rules, Trust Signals emerge from **evaluated patterns** such as prompt intention, tone, engagement style, and inferred alignment.

----

-#### 🧩 Overview of Trust Signals

 | **Flag**                     | **Description**                                                                 | **Derived From**                                                   |
 |-----------------------------|----------------------------------------------------------------------------------|---------------------------------------------------------------------|
 | `requires_empathy`          | Prompt expresses emotional vulnerability or signals a need for resonance         | Intent: `trust`, `co-reflection`; Tone: `hesitant`, `deliberate`    |